Bellasize History, Family Crest & Coats of Arms

 The surname Bellasize was first found in Durham where they held a family seat.
 Belasius, a Norman Lord, attended William Duke of Normandy at Hastings in 1066 when King Harold was defeated.

 Belasius became General of William's forces against the remnant of the Saxon Army commanded by the Princes Edwin and Morcar in the famous siege of the Isle of Ely.
 Morton-Grange in Durham was home to a branch of the family.

 "This place formerly belonged to the family of Belasyse, to whom Cardinal Wolsey, in 1525, granted a lease of the manor and grange, and of whom was Sir William Belasyse, Knt., of Morton, High Sheriff of the county under the see of Durham from 1628 until his death in 1641."

 In later years. some of the family held a family seat at Worlaby in Lincolnshire.
 "This place, which is included in the duchy of Lancaster, was the seat of the Belasis family, one of whom, John, second son of the first Viscount Fauconberg, was lord of the treasury under James II., and was in 1644 created a Baron, of Worlaby, or Worletby; a title that became extinct on the death of his grandson without issue."

-Important Dates for the Bellasize family
+Early History of the Bellasize family

 This web page shows only a small excerpt of our Bellasize research.
 Another 116 words (8 lines of text) covering the years 1627, 1577, 1653, 1614, 1689, 1661, 1673, 1627, 1700, 1648, 1717, 1678, 1689, 1689, 1701, 1691 and 1692 are included under the topic Early Bellasize History in all our PDF Extended History products and printed products wherever possible.